Description

 Instructions

-- Let the muffins cool in the muffin tin for 10 minutes before transferring them to a wire rack to cool completely.
+- Cool the muffins in the pan for 5 minutes, then move them to a wire rack to cool completely.

 Notes